There are hundreds of sex toy stores available, but not all of them are good. Here are several that I like and trust!

 There’s a lot to love about Lovehoney: they offer a return policy, they sport clean, non-pornographic packaging, and their pricing is extremely competitive.
 Shipping is fast and super discreet.
 If there are any problems with the product you receive, customer service is amazing and will make sure you get a replacement.
 They ship internationally, so if you’re living somewhere like South Africa or Australia, you’re in luck.

 They also always have neat sales going on.

 Peepshow Toys has been very supportive of my blog.
 They only carry bodysafe toys, so you won’t find any scary jellies in their product line.
 You can check out my curated collection of toys here.
 You can also get 10% off all toys with coupon code RUBY.

 Betty’s Toy Box was literally the first site I ever reached out to review for.
 I was initially drawn to their cute rockabilly retro design, and nowadays I’m also really fond of the team there.
 They carry a wide selection of toys, from a gazillion dildos to some of the best vibrators on the market.
 Better yet, you can get 12% off you whole purchase when you use coupon code MISSRUBY

-SheVibe is really popular in the sex blogging community because they’re ethical.
+SheVibe is really popular in the sex blogging community.
 They’re really clear about the safety and material construction of the toys that they carry (and they carry a ton of toys).